apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 Integration Tests
 """""""""""""""""

-There also exists TP and TO integration tests containers.
+There also exist TP and TO integration tests containers.
 Both of these containers assume that CDN in a Box is already running on the local system.

 .. code-block:: shell
 	:caption: Running TP Integration Tests